 What types of properties/organizations will you provide security for?

 Without properly defining these factors, it is difficult for a security company to gain momentum and build a reputation.
 You will be targeting every business in every sector, failing to provide quality services.
-A well-defined business plan offers a more focused approach which will help you provide top-quality services in your area of expertise.
+A well-defined private security business plan offers a more focused approach that will help you provide top-quality services in your area of expertise.

-Remember, you can always start your security business, but you can’t always save it.
+Remember, you can always start a business in the security industry, but you can’t always save it.